 Cognitive abilities naturally begin to decline with age.
 This can happen due to several factors, including changes in our brain structure and lower levels of certain chemicals essential for proper neural function.

-However, there are a number of ways that we can work to prevent or slow down this process.
+However, there are several ways that we can work to prevent or slow down this process.
 One of the most important things we can do is keep our minds active through challenging and engaging tasks.
 Activities such as:

 - doing puzzles and crossword puzzles